sh-Shubham17/sankalan-2022/androefficient.md

 ### RULES AND REGULATIONS

 1. Students currently studying in any college/university/department can take part in the event.
-2. The contest is open for offline submissions only.
+2. You are required to make your app as smoooth and attractive as possible.
-3. Team of 2 part
+3. Only solo participtaion is allowed.
-5. You are required to make your UI as smoooth and attractive as possibe.
+4.

 ### JUDGEMENT

 Judgment will be done based on two criteria:

-1. completeness of the task
+1. completeness of the task.
-2. creativity , smoothness and clearity in UI of your app.
+2. creativity , smoothness and clearity of your app.